novellito/Website-v2/README.md

 # website-react

-This repo contains the production code for http://www.cntrinidad.me/
+This repo contains the code for my second portfolio